zeitmaschinen/figma-mcp-server/README.md

 ## Download the project files

-Before starting, [download the project files here](https://github.com/zeitmaschinen/figma-mcp-server/archive/refs/heads/main.zip) and extract the ZIP to your computer.
+Before starting, <a href="https://github.com/zeitmaschinen/figma-mcp-server/" target="_blank">download the project files here</a> and extract the ZIP to your computer.

 This ZIP file contains:
 - Pre-compiled server code (ready to use!)